 “Ivory calm down,” Stephan hushed her gently.
 “You’re upset and confused.
 It’s making you think irrationally.”
 Though, deep down, Stephan had the same fears.

 “No, she currently is in the possession of a seller.
 Mrs. Patterson, the fifth person is the man who bought her first.
-He didn’t do anything but train your daughter in how to behave and act like a slave.”
+He didn’t do anything but train your daughter in how to behave and act like a slave.
+It is very likely she is still alive because of this.”

 A few incoherent words slipped through Ivory’s lips, then, “Well, how in the world does that relate to this now.
 If he didn’t do anything to her, why-”